 The property has been extensively altered since the VDHP (1985) survey.
 The house's fabric and stylistic elements have been replaced by modern materials and no longer convey any association as a midnineteenth-century rural farmhouse.
-Furthermore, the outbuildings could not be sufficiently evaluated from the public ROW because of obstructions.
-Therefore, in WSP's opinion the Brigham-Lareau Farm is no longer eligible for the SR/NRHP.
+Furthermore, the outbuildings are obscured from the Public ROW by buildings and vegetation.
+As the historic integrity of the farmstead has been diminished since the 1985 survey, an updated Determination of Eligibility may be considered for any future projects that may affect the historic resource.

-13. Old Wright House
+12. Old Wright House

-Map ID 13; SRHP No. St. Albans-6 255 Kellogg Road, Saint Albans
+Map ID 12; SRHP No. St. Albans-6 255 Kellogg Road, Saint Albans

-The ca. 1835 Old Wright House stands one and one-half stories tall on a stone foundation.
+The circa 1835 Old Wright House stands one and one-half stories tall on a stone foundation.
 The residence has an asymmetrical side-gable roof covered in asphalt shingles, an internal brick chimney, modern six-over-six windows, and aluminum siding.
 A hipped-roof porch on turned spindles protects the three-bay main unit façade.
 A two-story cross-gable wing on the north elevation features the same exterior materials and fenestration of the main block, albeit with window openings with slightly different dimensions.
 The front-gable portion includes a two-bay garage.
 A hipped hood shelters the garage doors and the central recessed entry.

 The outbuildings include small modern sheds.
-A ca. 1980 gambrel-roof shed with a small lean-to is the only outbuilding.
+A circa 1980 gambrel-roof shed with a small lean-to is the only outbuilding.

 The house has been drastically modified since the initial evaluation (VDHP 1985).
-These changes consist of an altered roof; replacement windows, doors, and siding; façade porch, and second-floor and garage additions on the wing.
-Because of severely comprised integrity, in WSP's opinion the Old Wright House is no longer eligible for the SR/NRHP.
+These changes consist of an altered roof; replacement windows, doors, and siding; a façade porch; and second-floor and garage additions on the wing.
+As the historic integrity of the property has been diminished since the 1985 survey, an updated Determination of Eligibility may be considered for any future projects that may affect the historic resource.

-14. Old Pelkey Farm
+13. Old Pelkey Farm

-Map ID 14; SRHP No. St. Albans-28 447 Lake Road, Saint Albans
+Map ID 13; SRHP No. St. Albans-28 447 Lake Road, Saint Albans

-The Old Pelkey Farm is anchored by a ca. 1845 two-story square-plan tempered Greek Revival house faced in common bond on a stone foundation.
+The Old Pelkey Farm is anchored by a circa 1845 two-story square-plan tempered Greek Revival house faced in common bond on a stone foundation.
 The parapeted roof has two internal brick chimneys, on the east and west elevations.
 A corbeled frieze partitions brick plasters on the corners and the three-bay façade.
 The pilaster grouping creates unequal bays opened by modern six-over-six double-hung sash windows with flat lintels and lug sills.
 The cellar windows are boarded and align with each bay.
 The central entrance is sheltered by a clapboarded gabled vestibule with a large 28-light window.
 A hipped-roof porch with short tapered columns and a clapboarded apron protects the east elevation entrance.
 The one-story rear addition has a shed roof, shingled exterior, sliding glass doors, and a wood deck.